Usurp Synapse: History

 In 2008, the group released A Vile Contamina through their Myspace page for free.
 The EP included material recorded during their reformative period.

 Former members of the band would later join other projects such as Fax Arcana and The Drago Miette, both of whom are now disbanded.
 Antonio Leirao would move on to the indie rock band Thin Fevers and is now a funk DJ.
 Chance now works as a session drummer in New York and was one of the many drummers who played in The Boredoms 2008 88 Boadrums event.

+In 2019, there were talks of another reunion, and a new EP titled Adult Adoption was released, being a solo release by the band's guitarist Don Kirkland.
+It was released under the name of The Usurp Synapse, as that was the name used by the band for their unofficial extra releases.
+This event didn't mark a new reunion of the band.

+In 2023, the band reunited officially, under a new incarnation made up of Antonio, Don, John, and Travis.
+They re-released their EP A Vile Contamina but with newly recorded vocals, and released an entirely new single titled Guitargoyles Just Wanna Have Fun which led to the release of the EP Polite Grotesqueries made up of brand new material.
+The band went on a tour alongside modern screamo and mathcore bands Frail Body and Meth, and then a tour with Gillian Carter and Thrull in 2024.
+The band also added new guitarist Brian Wyrick, from the band Mara'akate.

+In 2025, they went on a tour with the band Missouri Executive Disorder 44, which led to the release of a split EP between the two bands.